This HTML version of

 def Probability2(yes, no): return yes / (yes + no)

 When I work with odds in my head, I find it helpful to picture people at the track.
 If 20% of them think my horse will win, then 80% of them don’t, so the odds in favor are 20:80 or 1:4.

-Or writing o(H) for odds in favor of H:
+Writing o(A) for odds in favor of A, we get:

 Suppose there are two bowls of cookies.
 Bowl 1 contains 30 vanilla cookies and 10 chocolate cookies.
 Bowl 2 contains 20 of each.

 Now suppose you choose one of the bowls at random and, without looking, select a cookie at random.
 The cookie is vanilla.
 What is the probability that it came from Bowl 1?

 The prior probability is 50%, so the prior odds are 1:1, or just 1.
 The likelihood ratio is 3/4 / 1/2, or 3/2.
 So the posterior odds are 3:2, which corresponds to probability 3/5.

 Two people have left traces of their own blood at the scene of a crime.
 A suspect, Oliver, is tested and found to have type ‘O’ blood.
 The blood groups of the two traces are found to be of type ‘O’ (a common type in the local population, having frequency 60%) and of type ‘AB’ (a rare type, with frequency 1%).
 Do these data [the traces found at the scene] give evidence in favor of the proposition that Oliver was one of the people [who left blood at the scene]?